Finding Marriage Counselling: London, UK, Options

 London-based counsellors sometimes advertise their clinical practice on online therapy directories.
 Others may offer their services through online therapy platforms, which allow them to see couples from all over the UK.
 Still others might serve couples through counselling centers operated by the NHS.

-How much does couples therapy cost in the UK?
+How much does couples therapy or couples counselling cost in London, UK?

 Couples counselling at an independent practice typically costs between £60 and £100 per session in the UK.
 In London, therapists may charge more than in other regions.
 Also, highly experienced therapists or those with advanced training may charge more.
 Couples may be able to find more affordable therapy through an online therapy platform.